-One of the biggest complaints I hear about budgeting is that it takes too much time.
+One of the most common complaints about budgeting is that it takes too much time.
+And it's fair.
 Sitting down and writing out the budget is just the first step in budgeting.
-Tracking your spending, budgeting meetings and on and on.
-It can be time-consuming to budget, especially the first few months as you move money around to cover different categories.
-One of the keys is to find a good budgeting system for you.
-It helps if you can enter your purchases when you make them no your phone.
-This means that you only have to take a few minutes at the end of the day to glance at how you are doing spending-wise.
+Tracking your spending, budgeting meetings, and clipping coupons all take time.
+It can be time-consuming to budget, especially the first few months as you get the hang of things.

 I Don’t Have Enough Money to Budget

 Another common reason people do not budget is because they feel too broke to budget.
-It can be scary to write down everything and realize that you do not have enough to cover everything that you want to do.
+It can be scary to write down all the money you have going out each month and realize that you do not have enough cash flow to cover it.

-Many of these people hope that things will magically work out and that they will squeak by if they do not pay too close attention to the numbers.
+Many people forgo a budget and simply hope that things will magically work out.
 If you are in this situation, it is essential that you budget so you can make the best choices with your money.
-A budget can also help you see areas you can cut back and make choices to change your situation so you can earn more money.
+A budget can also help you see areas you can cut back and make choices to change your situation so you can free up some much-needed cash.

 I Don't Like Tracking My Spending